iAn-P1nt0/chatgpt-couple-portmanteau-nodejs-react/README.md

-# OpenAI API Quickstart git-repo inspired celebrity couple portmanteau react webapp
+# OpenAI API Quickstart git-repo inspired couple portmanteau react webapp

 This is an example celebrity couple portmanteau generator react webapp inspired by the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.